drizzle/trader/README.md

-# trader — V1
+# trader

-A minimal personal trading bot.
-Runs swing strategies on US equities via Alpaca, 24/7 on a cloud VM, with a SQLite log of every signal/order/fill and optional Telegram alerts.
+Personal swing- and crypto-trading bot.
+Runs strategies on US equities and Alpaca-supported crypto pairs (e.g. BTC/USD), 24/7 on a cloud VM, with a SQLite log of every signal/order/fill, a FastAPI dashboard, and optional Telegram alerts.

-> ⚠️ **Defaults to paper.** Live trading requires explicitly setting `ALPACA_LIVE=true` in `.env`.
-Always validate any new strategy on paper for weeks before flipping the switch.
+> ⚠️ **Defaults to paper.** Live trading requires explicitly setting
+> `ALPACA_LIVE=true` in `.env`.
+Always validate any new strategy on paper for
+> weeks before flipping the switch.

 ---